 - Staff available to supervise a student who wishes to be excluded.

 - Space to house the student while the student is excluded.

-- Numbers of students who wish to be excluded
+- Number of students who wish to be excluded.

-- Whether allowing the exclusion places the school in a position that it is supporting a particular religion.
+- Whether allowing the exclusion places the school or district in a position that it is supporting a particular religion.

 - Whether the program or activity is required for promotion to the next grade level or for graduation.

 Legal Reference (Code of Iowa): §§ 256.11(6); 279.8

 IASB Reference: 603.8; 603.8R1; 603.9; 603.9R1; 604.5; 606.2